ekkx/1secMail-Python/README.md

 ### About

 This is an easy to use yet full-featured Python API wrapper for www.1secmail.com ↗ using the official 1secMail API.
 It allows you to easily create temporary email addresses for testing, verification, or other purposes where you need a disposable email address.
+> Asynchronous operations are also supported!:thumbsup:

 ### Install